wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-data-model-power-bi/includes/8-lab.md

 ### Update the ColorFormats query

-In this task, you will update the **ColorFormats** to disable its load.
+In this task, you'll update the **ColorFormats** to disable its load.

 1. Select the **ColorFormats** query.